fmerg/pymerkle/README.md

 specified, then _callback_ accepts each element from _\*args_ singly and is thus called as many times as the length of _\*args_.

-For use throughout this session, we create two relatively big merkle trees of _100,000_ and _1,000,000_ leaves respectively (With a processor as above, the second construction might take up to ~ 30 secs to complete):
+For use throughout this session, we create two relatively big merkle-trees of _100,000_ and _1,000,000_ leaves respectively (With a processor as above, the second construction might take up to ~ 30 secs to complete):

 ```
 >>> tree1 = merkle_tree(*['{}-th record'.format(i).encode() for i in range(10**5)])